-We report annually on the volume of greenhouse gas for which we are is responsible and have done so since 2008.
-The trend in these emissions is a falling one though there is some year on year variation in this, mainly due to the impacts of weather and our response to it.
+ESW reports annually on the volume of greenhouse gas for which the Company is responsible and has done so since 2008.
+The trend in these emissions is a falling one though there is some year on year variation in this, mainly due to the impacts of weather and ESW's response to it.